mikepsinn/think-bynumbers-jekyll/_posts/2009-02-28-historical-examples-show-government.md

   </p>

   <p>
-    Yet that&#8217;s exactly what were doing.
-We&#8217;re taxing successful, competently run businesses to subsidize irresponsible, poorly run businesses.
+    Yet that's exactly what were doing.
+We're taxing successful, competently run businesses to subsidize irresponsible, poorly run businesses.
 Until we realize this simple fact, the previous trend of increased productivity and standards of living will only be a memory.
   </p>
 </div>